Dr Kate Durrant

 host-parasite phylogeography, and the effects of parasites and disease on

 endangered species.
+I am also studying the behavioural ecology of the white-crowned black wheatear (Oenanthe leucopyga).
 Most of my studies so far have concentrated

 on avian systems, including avian malaria.